'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 The buildings of Aberdeen were made of solid quarried grey granite, which sparkled like scintillating silver.
 I waited and waited for any translucent sign of a murder, and as I was biding my time, I noticed there was blood that was trickling gradually unto the underground sewer nigh.

-When I reached the sewer, a waggon had swiftly passed by, as I saw the head of a dead woman hanging out of the waggon.
+When I had reached the sewer, a waggon had swiftly passed by, as I saw the head of a dead woman hanging out of the waggon.
 Forthwith, I alerted the officers who were with me, and the sound of the whistles blew loudly.

 However, the waggon continued forth, and we followed it along the path, towards the harbour of Victoria Dock, where the left wheel of the waggon we were following had spun out of control and crashed, by a row of containers of provisions.
 The driver was yet inside and conscious, though barely moving and audible.

-When we reached the waggon to see the identity of the driver, we were startled to discover that it was the sexton Mr Craig, and the deceased woman appeared to be, the recent murder of this case.
+When we had reached the waggon to see the identity of the driver, we were startled to discover that it was the sexton Mr Craig, and the deceased woman appeared to be, the recent murder of this case.

 The victim was a lovely young woman, who apparently was strangled to death.
 Her neck bore the vivid marks of strangulation, as her expression was listless and wan.
 Her eyes were still opened and had a ghostly look in them, as they were blue and large.
 Mr Craig was asked manifold questions, including the most important, what was he doing with a dead woman's body in his waggon, so late in the night?